sydalexander/RPr-Chakraborty-2021/docs/report/preanalysisFinalProject.md

 ## Study design

-The reproduction study will implement Joseph Holler's reproduction study with new data from __.
+We will do a replication of Chrakborty's study using new excess death data.
 We will use excess death data (from 2020) in order to reproduce the map of county level distribution of excess deaths/COVID-19 deaths in 2020, as opposed to 2018, the time period of the original study.
-We will also reproduce the summary statistics and bivariate correlation for disability characteristics and COVID-19/excess death incidence, as well as the kulldorf spatial scan.
+We will also reproduce the summary statistics and bivariate correlation for disability characteristics and COVID-19/excess death incidence, as well as the kulldorff spatial scan statistic and gee model with clusters by State ID level.

 ### Original study design